CraigMaart/acme-angular/README.md

 ````
 Notes on Roles
-This application is role-based, but all functionality is currently available only to the Admin/Manager role.
+This application can cater for roles, but all functionality is currently available only to the Admin role.
 You can test the application using the following credentials:

   {
     email: 'admin@acme.com',